J-Povea21/Sirius-backend/README.md

 ```
 PortManager.openPort(): Promise
 ```
-**openPort()** opens the port where the Arduino is located and pipes a **DelimiterParser** to the port.
+Opens the port where the Arduino is located and pipes a **DelimiterParser** to the port.
 It returns a promise.
-This promise, when solved, can return two values:

-- *True*: the **SerialPort** instance is created successfully and the Arduino sent a message indicating that is completely loaded
-- *err*: a problem happened opening the port
+The promise, when solved, can return two values: *True* if the **SerialPort** instance is created successfully and the Arduino sent a message indicating that is completely loaded. *err* if a problem happened opening the port.

+	WARNING:
+	As we mentioned before, your hardware device has to print a message to the port once is loaded.
+Sirius can't determinate natively if the device finished to load so it waits for a message (it can be a letter, a number or whatever you like) that indicates it's ready
 ### getParser()
 ```
 PortManager.getParser(): DelimiterParser